FOSSEE/sdes-stscripts/Latex/Latex6/latex_math_biblo_beamer_script.rst

 ..
 R14

-It is highly recommended to use beamer to create presentations, especially when you are using LaTeX for your report.
-This is mainly because, it would be really easy to reuse the original content for your presentation.
+It is highly recommended to use beamer to create presentations, especially when you are using LaTeX typesetting your report.
+This is mainly because, it would be really easy to reuse the LaTeX that you have used for the report/document for the presentation as well.

-We begin a beamer presentation with the command document with an argument with the value beamer.
-This tells LaTeX to start a beamer presentation.
+We begin a beamer document with the documentclass being set to beamer.

 A beamer document is very similar to other LaTeX documents, with the exception that content is divided into slides.